tranarchy/nicotine/README.md

 I made this for myself mainly for 2b2t and decided to make it open source.

-Most of the features in the client are exploration oriented since I don't PvP.
+Most of the features in the mod are exploration oriented since I don't PvP.

 ## Usage